Alice Bennett

 (Mary) Alice Bennett (January 31, 1851 – 1925) was a US physician and the first woman to obtain a Ph.D. from the University of Pennsylvania.
+Before she obtained her Ph.D., she attended the Woman's Medical College of Pennsylvania.
 In addition, Bennett was the first female superintendent in the women's section at the state hospital for the insane in Norristown, Pennsylvania, and the first woman president of the Montgomery Country Medical Society.
 With other clinicians, she was a co-founder of the National Conference of Charities and Correction.

 Early life and education

 Bennett spent her first years in her hometown of Wrentham, Massachusetts with her parents, Lydia Hayden and Isaac Francis Bennett and her five older siblings.
 After her graduation, Bennett taught for four years in local school districts around Wrentham.
 In 1872, she attended the Woman's Medical College of Pennsylvania in Philadelphia.
 Once obtaining her MD in 1876, Bennett worked in a dispensary in the Philadelphia slums.
 After leaving her work she was appointed as demonstrator of anatomy in the Woman's Medical College of Pennsylvania.
 She continued her studies and in 1880 became the first woman to obtain a Ph.D. from the University of Pennsylvania.
 As she finished up her Ph.D., Hiram Corson assisted in her appointment to medical superintendent of the Department for Women at the Pennsylvania State Hospital for the Insane at Norristown.